 Background & Training

-Mihaela Poliana Aniculaesei (MIACP) has completed a Masters in Assessment, Counselling and Psychotherapy for Children, Families and Couples in 2011 in Bucharest, Romania.
+Mihaela Poliana Aniculaesei (MIACP) completed a Masters in Assessment, Counselling and Psychotherapy for Children, Families and Couples in 2011 in Bucharest, Romania.

 She is a fully accredited member of the Irish Association of Counselling and Psychotherapy and is working in private practice since 2011.
 Since 2015 she has lived and worked in Dublin, offering counselling sessions in Romanian and English.